|Campus Deadline||Information for Applicants

 |4.
 Notes for Recommenders|

 The U.S. Congress created the Fulbright Program in 1946, immediately after World War II, to foster mutual understanding among nations through educational and cultural exchanges.
 Senator J. William Fulbright, sponsor of the legislation, saw it as a step toward building an alternative to armed conflict.
 Today the Fulbright Program is the U.S. Government's premier scholarship program.
-Each year, over 1,000 Americans study or conduct research in over 100 nations with the support of the Fulbright
+Each year, over 1,900 Americans study or conduct research in over 140 nations with the support of the Fulbright.

-The US Student Fulbright Program is designed to give recent college/university graduates, graduate students and young professionals, opportunities for personal and career development and international experience.
+The Fulbright U.S. Student Program is designed to give recent college/university graduates, graduate students and young professionals, opportunities for personal and career development and international experience.
 Most awards are for one academic year.
 There are two types of Fulbright Awards:

 Study/Research Grants: Applicants for the Study/Research Grant plan their own programs.
 Projects may include university coursework, independent research, special projects in the creative or performing arts, or a combination.
 Recent projects have involved, views of climate change in Ecuador, the social impact of Microfinance in Peru, the effectiveness of Community-Based Health Programs in the Philippines, and the emergence and proliferation of hip-hop culture in China.